kierweb/WooCommerce/README.md

 COMPATIBILITY
 ------------

-Compatible with version 2.4.5 of Woocommerce.
+Compatible with version 2.4.5 of Woocommerce and upto 4.4 of Wordpress.

 INTRODUCTION
 ------------